enesscakmak/enesscakmak/README.md

 ### <h1 align="center" dir="auto"> Welcome 👋, I'm Enes

 I'm a 22 years old 2nd year Computer Science student living in Istanbul.
 I love to learn new things and i think this profession just feeds this.
 I also am curious about generative art.
 I am learning mainly Python for now but i am curious to try other things(resisting not to say everything).
-You can contact me whenever you want!
+You can contact me whenever you want, from wherever you want!

 ### <h2>💬 Socials